 The Garmin Forerunner 45 is one of the best running watches in its price bracket could be just the ticket if you're in the market for an entry-level GPS fitness tracker.

-The Garmin Forerunner 45 is an upgrade to the budget-friendly Forerunner 35, and this new model still offers simple, no-frills run tracking in a pared-back watch.
+The Garmin Forerunner 45 remains popular even in the face of its upgrade, the Forerunner 55, offering simple, no-frills run tracking in a pared-back watch.
 But it now comes with some of the training and wellness features we are used to seeing in watches much higher up the Forerunner food chain.

-In addition to built-in GPS, you get optical heart rate from the wrist, adaptive training plans, VO2 max, activity and sleep tracking, Body Battery energy level monitoring, stress tracking, music controls, smart notifications, and some very neat safety features such as live tracking and incident detection.
+In addition to built-in GPS, you get an optical heart rate monitor, adaptive training plans, VO2 max, activity and sleep tracking, Body Battery energy level monitoring, stress tracking, music controls, smart notifications, and some very neat safety features such as live tracking and incident detection.

-There’s a lot here for the price tag, so could even serious runners save themselves some cash by opting for this lower priced option?
-We’ve spent the last few weeks putting the Forerunner 45 through its paces to find out.
+There’s a lot here for the price tag, so could even serious runners save themselves some cash by opting for this lower-priced option?
+We’ve put the Forerunner 45 through its paces to find out.

 Garmin Forerunner 45 price and availability